Dunedin Railways: Taieri Gorge Limited

 Shortly after the Wingatui Viaduct, the route emerges from Mullocky Gully to join Taieri Gorge, and from then on follows that gorge above Taieri River to just east of Pukerangi.
 On the way the line passes former stations Parera, Mount Allen, Little Mount Allen, and Christmas Creek, crossing two curved viaducts at the latter two locations.
 Hindon, still operating as a crossing station, is typically one of the stopping points on the trip.
 Just before the station, the railway tracks share a combined road-rail bridge with Hindon Road.

 Another stopping point for photo opportunities is the Deep Stream viaduct.
 Here the line slowly starts to climb higher and out of the gorge, passing over the Flat Stream viaduct, and "The Notches", a section of short bridges and cuttings through several rocky outcrops, on its way to Pukerangi.
 Between Pukerangi and Middlemarch, the railway only once more comes close to the Taieri River, where it crosses Sutton Creek over another combined road-rail bridge.

-The train operates daily to Pukerangi and on summer Fridays and Sundays to Middlemarch.
+Dunedin Railways currently operates on a reduced schedule.
+The Inlander runs through the Taieri Gorge to Hindon, The Seasider runs up the coast through Waitati to Seacliff, and The Victorian is an all-day trip to the North Otago town of Oamaru.
+Special services also run, including the Christmas Inlander in December and the addition of Quiz Trains in 2023.
+2024 saw the addition of The Stargazer, a trip to Hindon for an evening of star gazing hosted by the Dunedin Astronomical Society.

 Seasider and Dunedin Silver Fern

-Dunedin Railways also operates the Seasider tourist train along the coast to Palmerston, north of Dunedin, with bus connections to the Taieri Gorge Limited at Middlemarch.
+Dunedin Railways also operates the Seasider tourist train along the coast to Waitati, north of Dunedin.
 Following the withdrawal of the Southerner by Tranz Scenic in 2002, it is the only passenger train on the Main South Line.

 In 2012, Dunedin Railways leased one of the Silver Fern class railcars from KiwiRail for use on the same route as the Seasider.